 We utilize a variety of deposit products to finance our operating activities, including funding for our non-securitized credit card and other loans, and to fund the securitization enhancement requirements of the Banks.
-We offer DTC retail deposit products as well as deposits sourced through contractual arrangements with various financial counterparties (often referred to as wholesale deposits, and includes brokered deposits).
+We offer DTC retail deposit products, including Individual Retirement Account savings and certificates of deposit which CCB began offering in June 2024, as well as deposits sourced through contractual arrangements with various financial counterparties (often referred to as wholesale deposits, and includes brokered deposits).
 Across both our retail and wholesale deposits, the Banks offer various non-maturity deposit products that are generally redeemable on demand by the customer, and as such have no scheduled maturity date.
-The Banks also issue certificates of deposit with scheduled maturity dates ranging between April 2024 and March 2029, in denominations of at least \$1,000, on which interest is paid either monthly or at maturity.
+The Banks also issue certificates of deposit with scheduled maturity dates ranging between July 2024 and June 2029, in denominations of at least \$1,000, on which interest is paid either monthly or at maturity.